 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.

 If you wish to use copyrighted material from this site for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vivian Elizabeth Smyrl, "CAPOTE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrcbw.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "CAPOTE, TX," accessed April 08, 2020, http://www.tshaonline.org/handbook/online/articles/hrcbw.

 Uploaded on June 12, 2010.
 Modified on March 10, 2016.
 Published by the Texas State Historical Association.